 You can currently only add one exclusion at a time.
 You can remove any of the added exclusions by clicking the [X] icon next to your list of added exclusions.

-Backups on WPMU DEV’s cloud storage will keep the most recent 30 backups before removing the older ones.
+Backups on WPMU DEV’s cloud storage will keep the most recent 30 backups of manual and scheduled backups each before removing the older ones.
 Currently, this limit cannot be changed.